vs-28-2004/web-devlopment/README.md

 # web-devlopment
-This is  a Demo for git &amp; and git hub
+This is  a Demo for git &amp; and git hub.